 Apart from the obvious pragmatics of being able to sleep on the job, sort of, frontman; Liam Palmer, discusses the more metaphysical perks of spending a week in isolation: “The benefit of Monnow Valley was that we basically spent the week solely in one another’s company, you really end up working in time with everyone and it makes the collaboration so much more creative because the subtle understandings of the inner-workings of everyone’s minds start to become very apparent and we gelled into a really strong unit.”

-Now that it’s easier than ever to record and release records some bands cave in to the temptation of putting out albums before they’re really ready to, resulting in a piece of work that comes across rushed and often badly produced.
-Steven explains why its taken the band a year or two to feel comfortable in releasing a full album: “It’s been a long time coming and it’s not like we’ve never had the songs for it or anything, it’s just not felt right to do a full length album until now”, but he’s satisfied things have changed: “I think we progressed at such a rate that wouldn’t allow for a coherent record, however we’ve stabilised a little now and the time feels right to release a bigger unit of work.”
+Now that it’s easier than ever to record and release records some bands cave into the temptation of putting out albums before they’re really ready to, resulting in a piece of work that comes across rushed and often badly produced.
+Steven explains why its taken the band a year or two to feel comfortable in releasing a full album: “It’s been a long time coming and it’s not like we’ve never had the songs for it or anything, it’s just not felt right to do a full-length album until now”, but he’s satisfied things have changed: “I think we progressed at such a rate that wouldn’t allow for a coherent record, however, we’ve stabilised a little now and the time feels right to release a bigger unit of work.”

-Waiting the for the right time has not only allowed Grass House to get their sound right but also the ability to express exactly what they want to say as a collective.
+Waiting for the right time has not only allowed Grass House to get their sound right but also the ability to express exactly what they want to say as a collective.
 For Liam the thought of producing a quality album has always been intrinsically important rather than ‘hitting the market’ with the right sounds: “The aim has always been to move up and record an idea.
 For us it’s not about creating an album of singles but creating a body of work that sits together and complements each other, commercial success is not the driving spirit behind it but personal gain.
 We’ve put so much into the band from the start that we d didn’t want to churn out an album full of catchy numbers that might get us on the radio”, he continued: “We really wanted to say something unique with the album, it is a statement of intent, our outlook on the world, and our current disposition.”

 For a long time the band member’s knowledge of film, music and literature collectively has been prevalent and Liam explains that respecting those surrounding influences is key to progression: “I really believe that to progress, an idea has to be propelled from somewhere in the first place.
 We’re all building on the thoughts of others and so as a collective we move forward.
 I really hate it when people believe themselves to be more instrumental to the process than others, as individuals and as part of a species we’re all pushing the boundaries in different places, this is what, as people, we should be all about instead of for being such megalomanic imbeciles.”